Uncanny X-Men (1st series) #392

 Magneto was soon defeated and all-out war averted.
 Paulie returned to the Xavier Institute with the other Interim X-Men but, despite being offered permanent membership with the X-Men, Paulie (and the others) all declined, and apparently returned to their previous lives.
 [X-Men (2nd series) #113]

 Presumably, Paulie returned to Brooklyn, although his exact activities immediately following his departure are unconfirmed.
 A short time later, Paulie was kidnapped by the Weapon X Program, which was herding up mutants and keeping them in a concentration camp called Neverland.
-Paulie's powers were deemed worthless by the higher-ups at Neverland and, alongside another short-term member of the X-Men, Maggott, Paulie was led into a chamber and gassed to death.
+Paulie's powers were deemed worthless by the higher-ups at Neverland and, alongside another short-term member of the X-Men, Maggott, Paulie was led into a chamber and seemingly gassed to death.
 [Weapon X (2nd series) #5]